rails/rails/guides/source/active_record_basics.md

 the Ruby conventions of using a CamelCase name.
 The database table name, in that case, will be a snake_case name.
 For example:

-* `BookClub` - is the model class, singular with the first letter of each word capitalized
+* `BookClub` - is the model class, singular with the first letter of each word capitalized.
-* `book_clubs` - is the matching database table, plural with underscores separating words
+* `book_clubs` - is the matching database table, plural with underscores separating words.

 Here are some more examples of model class names and corresponding table names: